-- 1. Client preference for specific investors. - 2.
+- 1. Issuer client preference for specific investors. - 2.
 Valuation/price to be considered in conjunction with item 3 below and pricing sensitivities of investors. - 3.
 Extent to which issuer client is focused on the aftermarket. - 4.
 Concentration (i.e. preferences as to size and number of large holdings, medium and/or smaller ones). - 5.
 Any minimum or maximum allocation amounts. - 6.
-Desired investor types indication of any preference as to approximate balance between identified investor "types" (e.g. long-only and hedge funds, "long-only-like" hedge funds, hedge funds that are like long-only funds, hedge funds that will trade in the stock over the long term, providers of liquidity, geography etc.) and categories (e.g. retail fund/tracker fund/pension fund etc.) in each case to the extent known, reasonably assumed or reduced in hindsight from the book of demand.
+Desired investor types indication of any preference as to approximate balance between identified investor "types" (e.g. long-only and hedge funds, "long-only-like" hedge funds, hedge funds that are like long-only funds, hedge funds that will trade in the stock over the long term, providers of liquidity, geography etc.) and categories (e.g. retail fund/tracker fund/pension fund etc.) in each case to the extent known, reasonably assumed or reduced in hindsight from the book of demand. - 7.
+Any "free float" or similar requirements of the relevant listing, trading or indexation regime. - 8.
+Desired geographical locations of investors (including consideration of applicable selling restrictions). - Level and timing of engagement in transaction process (pilot fishing/market sounding (on wallcrossed basis or otherwise)/ PDIE/roadshow meetings/other (such as reverse enquiry)/one-onone/Group.

-&lt;sup>1 MiFID II Articles 16 and 23, Delegated Regulation (EU) 2017/565 Articles 38-41 and the associated ESMA Q&A, as well as COBS 11A.
+1 MiFID II Articles 16 and 23, Delegated Regulation (EU) 2017/565 Articles 38-41 and the associated ESMA Q&A, as well as COBS 11A

-- 7. Any "free float" or similar requirements of the relevant listing, trading or indexation regime. - 8.
-Desired geographical locations of investors (including consideration of applicable selling - 9. restrictions). - 10.
-Level and timing of engagement in transaction process (pilot fishing/market sounding (on wall-crossed basis or otherwise)/ PDIE/roadshow meetings/other (such as reverse enquiry)/one-on-one/Group. - 11.
-Timing of the request for allocation, relative to final management meeting for that investor - 12.
-The size of an investor's expressed interest (both absolutely and relative to the investor's portfolio or assets under management) Existing/prior holdings/size of assets under management/interest in issuer/comparable companies or offerings or within the relevant sector (to the extent known or reasonably assumed). - 13.
+- 10. Timing of the request for allocation, relative to final management meeting for that investor - 11.
+The size of an investor's expressed interest (both absolutely and relative to the investor's portfolio or assets under management) - 12.
+Existing/prior holdings/size of assets under management/interest in issuer/comparable companies or offerings or within the relevant sector (to the extent known or reasonably assumed). - 13.
 The extent to which the size of the investor's bid appears consistent with the investor's strategy, profile, objectives, known financial position and purchasing capacity. - 14.
-The investor's behaviour in and following past issues generally (for example, whether the investor has a history of "flipping" or order inflation) - 15.
-The investor's likely holding horizon - 16.
-The possibility that the investor may be using the offer as a means of building a strategic stake or platform - 17.
-Any explicitly communicated statement by the investor about its intentions and the perceived credibility of any such statement - 18.
-Any indication that the investor has exaggerated the true extent of its interest in the expectation of being scaled down - 19.
-Any selling restrictions or other relevant legal or regulatory restrictions in jurisdictions with which the investor is connected - 20.
-The desirability of avoiding allocations in inconvenient or uneconomic amounts - 21.
+The investor's behaviour in and following past issues generally (for example, whether the investor has a history of "flipping" or order inflation). - 15.
+The investor's likely holding horizon. - 16.
+The possibility that the investor may be using the offer as a means of building a strategic stake or platform. - 17.
+Any explicitly communicated statement by the investor about its intentions and the perceived credibility of any such statement. - 18.
+Any indication that the investor has exaggerated the true extent of its interest in the expectation of being scaled down. - 19.
+Any selling restrictions or other relevant legal or regulatory restrictions in jurisdictions with which the investor is connected. - 20.
+The desirability of avoiding allocations in inconvenient or uneconomic amounts. - 21.
 Other considerations as appropriate.